scooterhanson/raspilights/README.md

 *pg_raspilights.py* uses [pygame](https://www.pygame.org/news) to playback the wav file and it's timed to start as soon as the midi messages start getting parsed into the thread queue.

-So, the only major dependencies are mido and pygame.